COVID-19 UPDATE: All lead testing clinics have been postponed until further notice.

 In most cases the treatment for elevated lead includes:

-Making sure your children eat healthy, low-fat food high in iron, calcium, and vitamin C to help eliminate lead from the body.
+Give your children healthy, low-fat foods that are high in calcium, iron and vitamin C, all of which have been shown to reduce lead absorption in children.
 Poor nutrition, especially calcium and iron deficiency, is associated with increased lead absorption, retention and toxicity.

 About Chelation therapy